Written by Suzanne Dixon, MPH, MS, RDN | Edited By Walter Pacheco | Last Update: August 7, 2024

 • Soy nuts and soy nut butter

-A varied diet of lean protein, nuts, vegetables, fruit, beans and whole grains supplies plenty of cancer-fighting vitamins after a mesothelioma diagnosis.
+After a mesothelioma diagnosis, a varied diet of lean protein, nuts, vegetables, fruit, beans and whole grains supplies plenty of cancer-fighting vitamins.

-If you are losing weight or unable to eat your usual foods during cancer therapy, ask your doctor or dietitian if you need a vitamin supplement to fill in the gaps.
+If you are losing weight or unable to eat your usual foods during cancer therapy, ask your doctor or dietitian if you need a vitamin supplement to compensate.